rodrihgh/CISSIR/cluster/README.md

 sbatch cluster/submit_job.sh
 ```

-Once submitted, you can execute the code on your browser
+Once submitted, you can run the code on your browser
 via [JupyterLab](https://jupyterlab.readthedocs.io/).
-JupyterLab's URL will be logged and stored in a _jupyter.url_ file in the project's root.
+JupyterLab's URL will be logged and written into the file _jupyter.url_ in the project's root.

 [More information on Slurm commands](https://slurm.schedmd.com/quickstart.html#commands)